alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

     # Type hint: `Neighbour` symbol required for type checking.
 Use the renamed version.
     def newneighbour():  # type: (...) -> _NeighbourType
-        # If we forget this local import, type checkers will point an error on the instanciation line below.
+        # If we forget this local import, type checkers will point an error on the instantiation line below.
         from .neighbour import Neighbour

         # Instanction: `Neighbour` symbol required for execution.